opsschool/curriculum/careers.rst

 High Performance Computing (HPC) involves large scale infrastructure, which is at the cutting edge of presently available technology.
-Typically, HPC platforms are used for Scientific Computing, Big Data, Complex Models and may have applications in fields as diverse as physics, finance, medicine etc. for instance: Meteorology and Climate prediction are just a tiny slice of the bigger picture.
+Typically, HPC platforms are used for scientific computing, big data, complex models and may have applications in fields as diverse as physics, finance, medicine etc. for instance: Meteorology and Climate prediction are just a tiny slice of the bigger picture.